Grasshopper Vaporizer Review Video [4K] ~12:24

 The Grasshopper comes with a lifetime warranty.
 Only a couple vapes in the market come with a lifetime warranty.
 This is a HUGE pro and another reason why I like this vaporizer so much.
 Matt and Trevor were very adamant about standing behind their product.
 They will either fix or replace your unit for the life of the unit and I don’t have any doubt that they will take care of their customers.

 If you don’t mind a session style vaporizer and still want to stick with the most portable unit, I recommend checking out the Pax 3.
-The Pax 3 is one of the most durable, reliable and now fastest heating portables currently out on the market.
+The Pax 3 is one of the most durable, reliable and consistent portables currently out on the market.
 Plus it has an option for concentrates.

 Grasshopper Review Summary

-All in all, I was immediately blown away by the heat up time and craftsmanship of the Grasshopper.
+All in all, I was immediately blown away by the heat up time and craftsmanship of the Grasshopper, and now years later I am still dragging my hopper around Skiing, biking, and just out on the town.
 No vape is like the Grasshopper.
-On-demand heat, large bowl, evenly vapes herbs, and a lifetime warranty.
+On-demand heat, Discreet size, and smell, large bowl, evenly vapes herbs, and a lifetime warranty.

-This is definitely a collection piece for the vape connoisseur and you will fall in love with it the second it hits your hands.
+Whether you are looking for your first vape or you are a vape connoisseur you will fall in love once you hold it, and realize how quick it heats up.
 Beginner and advanced users alike will get exactly what they need out of this vape.
 It’s extremely easy to use, produces great taste and huge clouds.
-Matt told me multiple times that they designed the Grasshopper to replace your pipes.
-It’s supposed to be fast and get you medicated quickly.
-It does this very well and all in the size of a pen.
+Matt told me multiple times that they designed the Grasshopper to replace a pipe experience.
+It’s supposed to be fast and get you medicated quickly, but you can also stop using it mid-bowl without wasting your herbs.
+It does all of this very well while being the size of a pen.

 Update 1/15/17: Grasshopper has just released limited edition heat treated Grasshoppers.
-They are pricey at $350, but they are each one of a kind, and they ship immediately so you can skip the pre-order process.
+They are pricey at $350, but they are each hand made and one of a kind if you are looking for something unique.